AP-Studios/APrompt/README.md

 4. Unzip the ZIP folder here: C:\Program Files\AP-Studios
 5. Rename the folder APrompt-main to APrompt.

 That's it!
 We recommend starting APrompt from the shortcut.
 If you now click on the shortcut file, APrompt will (hopefully) start.
-APrompt is currently still in the alpha development phase.
+APrompt is currently still in the beta development phase.

 # License
 Copyright (c) 2020 AP-Studios